WPLift is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 I always assumed that was normal.
 Sure, cPanel’s interface looks like it hasn’t been touched since the 90s, but it works…

 Unfortunately for my reality, I now know that’s not normal.
-There are better ways of doing a hosting dashboard, and Kinsta is one of the hosting providers who recognizes that.
+There are better ways of doing a hosting dashboard, and Kinsta is one of the hosting providers who recognize that…while also giving you some of the fastest page load times out there.

 In today’s review, I’m going to be digging into Kinsta hosting.
 Since 2013, Kinsta has been providing high-performance managed WordPress hosting to businesses and enterprises.
-They’re not the cheapest host out there, but if you’re looking for quality and service rather than latte-priced shared hosting, you should keep reading.
+And to bring even more value to customers, they recently launched their new cloud hosting services: They’re not the cheapest host out there (though their prices are competitive with similar offerings), but if you’re looking for quality and service rather than latte-priced shared hosting, you should keep reading.

 - Managed hosting.
 That means Kinsta handles the tech while you focus on the other stuff.

-- Optimized for WordPress.
+- Optimized for WordPress, applications, and databases.
 Obviously – it’s what they do!

 - Built on Google Cloud.
 Kinsta’s infrastructure is powered by the Google Cloud platform.

-- 3 different data centers.
-Choose from USA, Europe, or Asia Pacific.
+- 35 different data centers.
+Choose from different data centers located all around the world.
 This is great for allowing you to locate your server where your primary audience is.

 - Free site migrations.
 Migrations are easy to initiate from inside the dashboard.